nscarlyon/nscarlyon.github.io/_posts/2016-10-15-deploying-rails-app-on-heroku.markdown

 **Prerequisites**

-Heroku has excellent ste by step instructions on installing the Heroku CLI, or known formerly as the Heroku Toolbelt.
+Heroku has excellent step by step instructions on installing the Heroku CLI, or known formerly as the Heroku Toolbelt.
 The Heroku Toolbelt will allow you to type in Heroku commands in your terminal.

 [Getting Started on Heroku with Ruby](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)